permguard/permguard/site/content/docs/0.1/getting-started/patterns-through-use-cases.md

   <img alt="Permguard Policies" src="/images/diagrams/d2.png"/>
 </div>

-Permguard focuses on [AuthN](/docs/0.1/concepts/authn-authz/authn-vs-authz/) therefore it does not provide any authentication mechanism.
+Permguard focuses on [AuthN](/docs/0.1/core-elements/authn-authz/authn-vs-authz/) therefore it does not provide any authentication mechanism.
 It is assumed that the user is already authenticated and the JWT token is available.

+{{< callout context="note" icon="info-circle" >}}
+Identity Management: Permguard adopts the **Bring Your Own Identity (BYOI)** model for the AuthN, syncing seamlessly with external identity sources for streamlined and secure management.
+{{< /callout >}}

 ## Use Case: Api Endpoint